dillbyrne/random-agent-spoofer/README.md

 ### Context Menu Options

-- The context menu entry can be toggled on or off in the addons preference (see about:addons)
+- The context menu entry can be toggled on or off in the addon preferences (see about:addons)

-- Option to select all but specific profiles
+- Option to select the real profile or any random profile option.

 - Option to set the random profile timer

-- Option to allow users to use temporary email services for one time signups when invoked on an input box
+- Option to allow users to use temporary email services for one time signups when invoked on an input box.
+(6 services currently available)

 # Localizations